dimitri/tapoueh.org/content/post/2026/09/logical-replication-consolidation/index.md

 ---

-Part 3 of this series, on zero-downtime major upgrades with a way back, publishes Tuesday.
-A fourth post, covering the architectures left out of this series in less detail — geo-replication, BDR-style multi-active setups, plain CDC and triggers — is planned after that.
+Part 3 of this series covers zero-downtime major upgrades with a way back.
+A fourth post, covering the architectures left out of this series in less detail — geo-replication, BDR-style multi-active setups, plain CDC and triggers — is also planned.

 The demo is in the
 [`compose/` directory](https://github.com/dimitri/tapoueh.org/tree/master/content/post/2026/09/logical-replication-consolidation/compose)